1. Home

 Where Do Oncology Pharmacists Work?

 In these settings, oncology pharmacists collaborate with healthcare teams to provide specialized drug therapy to cancer patients.
-They work closely with oncologists, nurses, and other healthcare professionals to ensure that patients receive the best possible care while managing and minimizing adverse effects of cancer treatments.
+They work closely with oncologists, nurses, and other healthcare professionals to ensure that patients receive the best possible care while managing and minimizing the adverse effects of cancer treatments.

 What Do Oncology Pharmacists Do?